Alcohol and Other Drugs - Youth Brief Cards

 In November 2017, we launched several new Youth-aimed Brief Advice Cards that are designed to give children and young people a quick reference point to know what they need to know about drugs, where to get help, and what to do for a friend in distress.

-These short videos and tools provided by the NZ Drug Foundation are designed to make it easier to discuss drugs and alcohol use with young people around their alcohol and drug use.
+This series of short videos and tools is provided by the NZ Drug Foundation.
+These resources are designed to make it easier to have a discussion with young people around their alcohol and drug use.

 The following links provide infographics you can use as resources to approach the listed topics, supported by our Youth Consumer Advisor: